Page and iframe dashboards are divided into six areas:

 Key Performance Times / Load

 This section displays detailed trend graphs of key performance indicators and the request load across the selected timeframe.
 They measure:

-- the number of requests per minute.
+- Number of requests per minute.

 Server Connect Time Breakdown / Response Available Time

 This section displays detailed trend graphs of initial server connection metrics measured across the selected timeframe.
 They measure:

 - Time the user's request takes in negotiating its initial connection with the server, which may include the DNS, TCP Connect, and SSL/TLS time.
 The Total Server Connect value is always displayed.

 Time between that initial connection and the time the first byte of information begins to arrive at the browser.